3M and Discovery Education Lau - GuruFocus.com

 - Science in Your Community: Funding can be used to support alumni initiatives such as community enrichment opportunities, school events, or community activation projects.
 Five alumni are eligible to receive $1,000 each annually.

 Grant applications are now available for submission through application close on March 23, 2023.
-More information about the 3M Young Scientist Challenge Alumni Network and Grant Program applications are available here.
+More information about the 3M Young Scientist Challenge Alumni Network and Grant Program applications is available here.

 Contact Info: